dbluhm/indy-sdk/doc/mac-build.md

 # Setup Indy SDK build environment for MacOS

 `libindy` provides the c-callable interface to which all wrappers and the `indy-cli` connect.
-Since it is the most basic building block for creating applications that use Hyperledger Indy, you will need to install it first..
+Since it is the most basic building block for creating applications that use Hyperledger Indy, you will need to install it first.

 ## Building `libindy`
 ### 1. Install Rust